 It's important to at least have a basic understanding of how priorities work, but some tools like Firebug, when we inspect a specific element, list all CSS selector pairs in order of selector priority to let us know which one is on a specific element.
 It is useful for selectors to be valid.

-It makes it very easy for you to see which selector is acting on an element.
+Makes it very easy for you to see which selector is acting on an element.